 He got it now.
 That was her way to say she accepted his decision and would respect it.

 I'm sorry I doubted you.
 It's okay, I would've doubted me, too.

 She believed him when he said this whole project was so important to him.
 In some way, it touched a part of him he thought he had long buried.

 Oh.
 Bye, Rory.

-Late next evening Jess got on a plane to Pakistan.
+Late next evening Jess got on a plane to Islamabad.
 Back then, he never imagined it would be no sooner than two years later that he would get on that same plane, only this time, on his way back.

 Mood song – 'Sometimes you can't make it on your own', U2